MimbleCoin/mimble-node/README.md

 No Huge Premine, no Airdrops, no HODL Program, only code and rebases ran and inspired by the mimblewimble Community secured by it's Miners.
 However, there will be a 1% Premine in order to reward Community Developers appropriatly over time and to fund development. <br>
-Altho suboptimal when it comes to trust, this 1% Supply should quickly get diluted, so the upsides should outweigh any potential risk.
+Altho suboptimal when it comes to trust and the aspect of decentralization, this 1% Supply should quickly get diluted and the power I hold should quickly fade away while still allowing the funding if there is enough interesst.
+The upsides should outweigh any potential risk as the Premine is rather small. <br>
-I (Forkladdgud) did create this project to drive the MW adoption foward in a fair and distributed environment.
+I ([Forkladdgud](https://tzedaqyal.wordpress.com/2012/09/25/god-in-disguise-poetic-protest-against-nazism-1933/)) did create this project to drive the MW adoption foward in a fair and distributed environment but will remain anonymous however.
 Fell free to contribute!<br> <br>
 <br>Many characteristics are still undefined but the following constitutes a first set of choices:

   * Clean and minimal implementation, and aiming to stay as such.